 Waste Reduction Efforts

-At Stirling, being a Zero Waste facility is not a mere symbol or marketing pitch.
+At Stirling, following zero waste principles in our facility is not a mere symbol or marketing pitch.
 It’s a core value.
-We strive to bring sustainability and energy efficiency to the research community because it is the right thing to do for the environment, and we believe being a Zero Waste facility is an extension of the products we provide.
+We strive to bring sustainability and energy efficiency to the research community because it is the right thing to do for the environment, and we believe our waste reduction efforts are an extension of the products we provide.
 Every ultra-low temperature freezer we manufacture supports climate action goals by using 100 percent natural refrigerants, has the lowest energy consumption and smallest carbon footprint.
-In our facility, our Zero Waste efforts include minimizing waste that is sent to the landfill or incineration through avoidance, reuse, recycling and composting.
+In our facility, our waste reduction efforts include minimizing waste that is sent to the landfill or incineration through avoidance, reuse, recycling and composting.

 First ULT Freezer to be ENERGY STAR®-Certified